particle-iot/docs/src/content/support/support-and-fulfillment/shipping.md

 #### Tracking your package

 Your order confirmation and tracking information will be sent to the email address you used to place the order.
-If you are having trouble finding your order, please visit our [Support Portal](https://support.particle.io) and let us know.
-For order changes and cancellations, please also visit our [Support Portal](https://support.particle.io) and let us know as soon as possible.
+If you are having trouble finding your order, please visit our [support portal](https://support.particle.io) and let us know.
+For order changes and cancellations, please also visit our [support portal](https://support.particle.io) and let us know as soon as possible.
 We will do our best to change your order before it is shipped out

 ### Domestic Shipping